The M.S. Thesis Track

 Visit the breadth requirement page for more information.

-9 points of COMS E6902 Thesis.
+Students must take 9 credits of COMS E6902 Thesis.
 The points are typically spread over multiple semesters, e.g., 3 points each for 3 semesters or 4.5 points each for 2 semesters.
 No more than 9 points of E6902 may be taken.
 Sign up for the section number of E6902 associated with your thesis advisor.

 3. ELECTIVE TRACK COURSES

-Students are required to complete 9 additional elective points of graduate courses (4000-level or above) selected from Computer Science and/or related areas together with your faculty thesis advisor.
+Students are required to complete 9 elective credits of graduate courses (4000-level or above) selected from Computer Science and/or related areas together with your faculty thesis advisor.
 These would normally be strongly related to your thesis topic.

 Up to 3 of these points may be in COMS E6901 Projects in Computer Science.